- Federally Negotiated Rates

 These are also commonly referred to as Overhead, Facilities and Administrative Costs (F&A), IDC, or Indirects.
 Overhead rates are typically negotiated with the Department of Health and Human Services (DHHS) every 4-5 years.

-As of the most recent rate agreement (approved by the DHHS and dated March 13, 2015), University-area indirect rates are as follows:
+As of the most recent rate agreement, University-area indirect rates are as follows: